 Lupus.
 It's an autoimmune disease some people have heard of, but many know nothing about it.
 I could give you the clinical definition (I know it by heart), however that really wouldn't tell you what it's like to live with lupus so let me provide you a front row seat into what it's like to live with lupus.

-I'm a 21 year-old trapped in a body that feels 80 years old.
+I'm a 22 year-old trapped in a body that feels 80 years old.
 My joints swell up like balloons, often it's incredibly painful to bend my fingers, which is semi-essential to everyday life.
-A lot of times it feels like fire is shooting through my fingers, now if I could shoot fire out of my fingers that would be a cool super power (just saying).
+A lot of times it feels like fire is shooting through my fingers.
 Sometimes my feet swell up and I can't fit them into shoes, flip-flops in February anyone?
 My stomach also swells, no I'm not 16 and pregnant (I've been asked) so please stop looking at me like I'm a terrible person.

 You say you're tired?
 Try living in my body for a few days and then you'll see what tired really is.
 I count my lucky stars if I get 3-4 hours of sleep at night.
 Sleep is illusive and naps have become my best friend.
 But really it doesn't matter how much sleep I get, 2 hours or 10 hours, exhaustion lingers over me like a giant cloud.
 And for the love of pete please stop telling me I look exhausted and have bags under my eyes, I'm well aware of them thank you very much.

 This is a small glimmer into what my life is like.
-Yet this doesn't even begin to describe the ridiculous amount of doctors I have (more than I have finger for), the frequent doctor visits- I see my doctors more than I see most of my family, the medication- I'm not sure there's a purse big enough for all my pills, or the ordinary everyday things I miss out on in life because of lupus.
-I rarely go out to eat, it's just too hard, most social events are at night and I'm too tired to even think about going, and dating is a joke.
-Try explaining to someone why you want to go on a date at 2pm instead of 8pm or why you carry a bag of pills around.
+Yet this doesn't even begin to describe the ridiculous amount of doctors I have (more than I have fingers for), the frequent doctor visits- I see my doctors more than I see most of my family, the medication- I'm not sure there's a purse big enough for all my pills, or the ordinary everyday things I miss out on in life because of lupus.
+It's a struggle to go out to eat, it's just too hard and often expensive to find allergy friendly options, most social events are at night and I'm too tired to even think about going, and dating is a joke.
+Try explaining to someone why you want to go on a date at 6pm instead of 8pm or later or why you have to carry a bag of pills around.

 Lupus sucks.
 There really isn't any other way to put it.
 It a horrible, life-altering disease.
 There's no cure for lupus.
-Medications are used to help manage symptoms and if you're lucky you'll find one that works.
+Medications are used to help manage symptoms if you're lucky enough to find some that work.
 Most medications take 3-4 months to work and if they don't work, well then it's another 3-4 months to try something else.
-Essentially you're a human lab rat (always a good feeling).
+Essentially I'm a human lab rat which is always a fantastic feeling...not.

 But, people with lupus are a special breed.
 We're strong and we're resilient.
 We live life in spite of the disease.
 We also have a special bond with one another.
 Some of the best friends I've ever had are fellow lupus warriors.
 We understand what one another goes through, we're there when the other has a rough day, we celebrate each others victories, and we stand united against this disease.